Emmotes/ic_spoilers/docs/gromma.md

     "id": 1952,
     "flavour_text": "",
     "description": {
-        "desc": "Gromma increases the damage of $(buff_target) Champions (on the Good/Evil axis) by $(not_buffed amount)% for each enemy that has spawned and boss enrage stack in the current area, stacking multiplicatively and capping at 100."
+        "desc": "Gromma increases the damage of $gromma_circle_of_the_mountain_target Champions (on the Good/Evil axis) by $(not_buffed amount)% for each enemy that has spawned and boss enrage stack in the current area, stacking multiplicatively and capping at 100."
     },
     "effect_keys": [
         {